-I am a Senior Lecturer in Spanish Language and Culture in the School of Humanities and I am Course Leader for the Languages (Arabic, Chinese, French or Spanish) + English (Language, Literature & Linguistics) degrees.
+I am a Senior Lecturer in Hispanic Studies in the School of Humanities and I am Course Leader for the Languages (Arabic, Chinese, French or Spanish) + English (Language, Literature & Linguistics) degrees.

 I have worked teaching Spanish language and Hispanic cultural studies as a private tutor and a university teacher since 2008, and completed a BA, MA, and PhD in Latin American cultural studies at UCL where I was awarded AHRC funding.

 I teach language, twentieth and twenty-first century culture in Spain and Latin America, film studies, and the dissertation.
-My research focuses on identity and nationhood in Latin American film and literature with a focus on Costa Rica.
+My current research project focuses on gender and identity in contemporary Central American cinema, while my past research projects have analysed identity and nationhood in Costa Rican literature and film.

 For details of all my research outputs, visit my WestminsterResearch profile.